awslabs/aws-sdk-swift/reference/0.x/AWSCostExplorer/CostExplorerClient.md

 ### `getRightsizingRecommendation(input:completion:)`

-Creates recommendations that
-help you save cost
-by identifying idle and underutilized Amazon EC2 instances.
+Creates recommendations that help you save cost by identifying idle and underutilized Amazon EC2 instances.
 Recommendations are generated to either downsize or terminate instances, along with providing savings detail and metrics.
-For details on calculation and function, see
-<a href="https:​//docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html">Optimizing
-Your Cost with Rightsizing
-Recommendations
-in the Billing and Cost Management User
+For details on calculation and function, see [Optimizing Your Cost with Rightsizing Recommendations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html) in the Billing and Cost Management User Guide.
-Guide.

 ``` swift
 public func getRightsizingRecommendation(input: GetRightsizingRecommendationInput, completion: @escaping (ClientRuntime.SdkResult<GetRightsizingRecommendationOutputResponse, GetRightsizingRecommendationOutputError>) -> Void)